0x6d69636b/windows_hardening/README.md

 ### How to run

+Run the script with administrative privileges to access machine settings.
+For the user settings it is better to execute them with a normal user account.
+Ideally, the user account is used for daily work.

 Download _HardeningKitty_ and copy it to the target system (script and lists).
 Additionally, [AccessChk](https://docs.microsoft.com/en-us/sysinternals/downloads/accesschk) (tested with version 1.6.2) must be available on the target system.
 The path of the variable _$BinaryAccesschk_ must be modified accordingly.
 After that HardeningKitty can be imported and executed:

 ```powershell